datascience-meetup-muenster/resources/README.md

 # resources
-Links to newsletters etc. to learn and keep informed about data science
+Links to newsletters etc. to learn and keep informed about data science ...and always the name of the person in parentheses that recommends the resource

 ## Newsletters
 - [Data Machina](http://datamachina.com) (Tobias Pfaff)